nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 ## Testing Builds

 ### Release Candidate Builds
-No Release Candidate (RC) builds are available for the beta network at this time.
+During Release Candidate periods the latest build on the [GitHub repository Releases page](https://github.com/nanocurrency/nano-node/releases) will be tagged with an `RC` number.
+Various binaries are available below the changelog there for download (Windows, Linux, macOS, etc.).
+If building on your own, use the [latest tags](https://github.com/nanocurrency/nano-node/tags) containing `RC`.

 ### Development Builds
 Links for beta testing builds are shared in the #beta_announcements channel on our [Discord server](https://chat.nano.org).
 Docker tags are also available on https://hub.docker.com/r/nanocurrency/nano-beta/tags.